Istanbul election rerun: Opposition candidate wins key mayoral race | DW | 23.06.2019

 Opposition candidate Ekrem Imamoglu has taken the lead in the high-stakes rerun of Istanbul's mayoral race.
 The candidate with President Erdogan's ruling party has conceded defeat.

-Opposition candidate Ekrem Imamoglu took the lead over the ruling party candidate in the repeat race for Istanbul's mayor, according to initial results released on Sunday.
+Initial results from Istanbul's mayoral race have put opposition candidate Ekrem Imamoglu in the lead over the ruling party candidate, according to initial results on Sunday.

 Election officials decided to cancel the results of the first vote in March after President Recep Tayyip Erdogan's ruling Justice and Development party (AKP) alleged that there had been cases of vote rigging and corruption.